Rhosinjay-cyb/Azure-Firewall/README.md

 ![image]
 The network rule allows the firewall to send DNS request to the external DNS server for the resolving of domain names.
 The rule is applicable to VMs that are located in the subnet stated in the source address (HR-subnet and Dev-subnet)\
 ![image]
 The DNAT rule allows users to connect to the VMs in the subnet through RDP.
 However, the connections is routed through the firewall.
 The DNAT rule helps the firewall to identify which VM to send the RDP traffic to.
 To avoid coflict in RDP traffic, different destination port no is specified for each VM.
+This rule is configured to allow connection to the RDP from any IP address.
 ![image]
 The VMs in both subnets are updated with a primary and secondary DNS address to allow the VMs send DNS request to the external DNS server.
 ## Results (Screenshots)